thedatatribune/IPL-Analysis/README.md

 ## Folder Structure Conventions

+This project has **two** branches:
+> 1. master:
+>   _It's the default and the main branch of the project_
+> 2. dataset-definations:
+>   _This branch basically holds the datasets and their proper documentations_

-Here is the _Folder Structure Conventions_ for the master branch of this project:
+Here is the _folder structure conventions_ for the master branch of this project:

 ```
     .